kavindamihiran/Intelligent-Image-Resizer/README.md

 # Image Resizer - Intelligent Image Resizing Tool

 A powerful Python tool for **resizing images to achieve target file sizes**.
-Simply specify your desired file size (e.g., 500KB, 1.5MB) and let the tool automatically resize your images to match that target.
+Simply specify your desired file size (e.g., 500KB, 1.5MB) and let the tool automatically resize your images to match that target using intelligent quality adjustment.

-The tool offers **two processing modes** as sub-features to handle different image types optimally:

 ## Main Feature

-**🎯 Resize Images to Target File Size** - The core functionality that automatically adjusts your images to match your specified file size target.
+**🎯 Resize Images to Target File Size** - Automatically adjusts your images to match your specified file size target using quality optimization.

-## Processing Modes (Sub-features)

-### **Size Mode**
+## How It Works

 - Uses intelligent quality adjustment to reach target file size
 - Maintains original pixel dimensions and aspect ratio
 - Best for JPEG and WebP formats
 - Preserves or strips metadata as needed

-### **DPI Mode**

-- Uses DPI adjustment to reach target file size
-- Perfect for print preparation while controlling file size
-- Maintains same visual appearance and pixel count
-- Supports JPEG, PNG, WebP, and TIFF formats
-- Intelligent DPI optimization for target size

 ## Installation